Go Wild: World Wildlife Day Lessons for School

-World Wildlife Day
+Teach students why we recognize World Wildlife Day

-Consider why restoring ecosystems like natural forests and coasts could save wildlife, and tackle climate change issues like reducing carbon in the atmosphere.
+Consider why restoring ecosystems like natural forests and coasts could save wildlife and tackle climate change issues like reducing carbon in the atmosphere.

 Discover what endangered species exist in our world—like cheetahs, gorillas, and giant pandas—and what we can do to protect them.

-Discuss how wildlife and humans can share diseases, such as the novel coronavirus, and what precautions we can take to keep both people and animals from getting sick.
+Discuss how wildlife and humans can share diseases, such as the novel coronavirus, and what precautions we can take to keep people and animals from getting sick.

 Read an article or watch extension videos about what a wildlife biologist does on the job each day.